SurfingNerd/GitWorkshop/README.md

 /Assets/Prefabs/
 ```

+### Unix style Line Endings
+Windows uses CRLF for line endings, other OS use LF.
+committing UNix-style line endings decreases further merges and conflicts.
+It is default "ON" for "Git for Windows" anyway. and can be enforeced by setting ´core.autocrlf´ to `true`

 ## Unity3D

 - use your own playground scene (don't do testing / firther development of assets in )